ppavankumar727/NGO-Management-System/README.md

 NGO Management System
 =====

-Simple Dairy Record Management System built with  php as a Mini Project for a college student
+Simple NGO Management System built with  php as a Mini Project for a college student

 ## Features
 * Login ,Signup ,Edit